timooo-thy/fake-real-news-classifier/README.md

 # Models Used
 1) Logistic Regression (Sentiment Score and Bag of Words)
+2) Binary Tree Classification
+3) Random Forest
-2) Pytorch using Bert Based Uncased Model (model not included in github due to large file size)
+4) Pytorch using Bert Based Uncased Model (model not included in github due to large file size)
-3) Keras ANN using Tokenizer for preprocessing text (model included)
+5) Keras ANN using Tokenizer for preprocessing text (model included)
-4) XGBoost Deep Learning using TF-IDF to vectorise text (model included)
+6) XGBoost Deep Learning using TF-IDF to vectorise text (model included)
-5) XGBoost 5-Fold Cross Validation
+7) XGBoost 5-Fold Cross Validation

 # Conclusion